mmistakes/made-mistakes-jekyll/src/_pages/about.md

 Oh hey --- I'm Michael Rose, just another boring, tattooed, time traveling designer from Buffalo, New York.
 I'm into drawing [portraits of strangers](/paperfaces/) on an iPad, eating popcorn and [chicken wings](http://www.duffswings.com "Duff's Famous Wings"), watching dust collect on my [vinyl record collection](http://www.discogs.com/user/mmistakes/collection), and playing the occasional iOS game.

-When I'm not drawing on my iPad, releasing open source [Jekyll themes](/work/jekyll-themes/), or [building web stuff](http://ekowave.com), I work as an web designer and content administrator for a global lab supply company.
+When I'm not drawing on my iPad, releasing open source [Jekyll themes](/work/jekyll-themes/), or building web stuff, I work as an web designer and content administrator for a global lab supply company.
 On any given day I could be developing and designing front-ends, landing pages, email newsletters, or massaging content in and out of a CMS with the help of HTML, CSS, and JavaScript.

-And if that wasn't enough to keep me busy --- I'm also the father of [twin girls](/tag/twins/) who just hit the toddler phase and married to a [subscription box addicted vegan](https://2littlerosebuds.com "Wendy Rose").
+And if that wasn't enough to keep me busy --- I'm also the father of [twin girls](/tag/twins/) and married to a [subscription box addicted vegan](https://2littlerosebuds.com "Wendy Rose").

 <figure class="gallery-2-col">
   <a href="{% post_url /paperfaces/2014-05-19-mmistakes-2-portrait %}"><img src="/assets/images/michael-rose-paper-portrait-sidebar.jpg" alt="Michael Rose self portrait"></a>